zeusmedina/jsops/README.md

 A shortcut I took was in using indices as id's for operations.
 This allowed me to access a stack view's arrange sub view at a particular index instead of generating a random string for operations and then interating over the view hierarchy (or using a potentially expensive operation such as viewWithTag().
 A more robust datasource would be an improvement.

+All UI code was done in code.
+Zero storyboards.

 ## Unit Tests
 I wrote a few unit tests testing the view layer and some of the business logic.
 I'd like to add tests for the model and configurers next.